ZDamijan/SamoborNT/README.md

 Experience Samobor NOW and as it was THEN with each step.
 Samobor N&T follows you every step of the way as you get to know the picturesque town of Samobor with a simple interface and navigation.
 The default route leads you through the most interesting sights and when you approach them you get a notification so you can find out more about them in two languages, Croatian and English.
 Some points also include augmented reality for an even better experience.

-Idea by: School of Economics, Trade and Catering, Samobor\n Created with Partner: Secondary Vocational School, Samobor Supported by: Ministry of Tourism and Sports
+Idea by: School of Economics, Trade and Catering, Samobor Created with Partner: Secondary Vocational School, Samobor Supported by: Ministry of Tourism and Sports
 Version: 1.0, 2021.